openstack-archive/bareon-allocator/doc/source/architecture.rst

       - id: sda
         size: 100

-According to coefficients of objective funciton with respect to ordering we will have the next allocation.
+According to coefficients of objective funciton with respect to ordering, we will have the next allocation.

 * **root** - 90
 * **var** - 10